robinmetral/website/pages/notes/weeknote-5-spring-is-for-beginnings.md

 _Week 13 (27 March–2 April 2023)_

 Spring!
-Weather here is getting reliably warmer (no more random sub-zero nights), beautiful white flowers of almost and plum trees (I think I mentioned these already?)
+Weather here is getting reliably warmer (no more random sub-zero nights), beautiful white flowers of almond and plum trees (I think I mentioned these already?)

 Lots of things happened last week, but first, a personal announcement: